MCFpy/mcf/docs/source/getting_started.rst

 .. code-block:: python

-    results["iate_names_dic"]
+    print(results["iate_names_dic"])

 Equipped with this knowledge, we are now ready to build an Optimal Policy Tree.
-To do so, we need to create an instance of class :py:class:`~optpol_mini.OptimalPolicy` where we set the ``gen_method`` parameter to 'policy tree' and provide the names of
+To do so, we need to create an instance of class :py:class:`~optpol_mini.OptimalPolicy` where we set the ``gen_method`` parameter to "policy tree" and provide the names of

 - the treatment through the ``var_d_name`` parameter
 - the potential outcome through the ``var_polscore_name`` parameter